Theta1 Crucis

-Theta^{1} Crucis (θ^{1} Cru, Theta^{1} Crucis) is a spectroscopic binary star system in the southern constellation of Crux.
-It is visible to the naked eye with an apparent visual magnitude of 4.30^{m}.
-The distance to this star, as determined using parallax measurements, is around 235 light years.
+Theta^{1} Crucis is a spectroscopic binary star system in the southern constellation of Crux.
+Its name is a Bayer designation that is Latinized from θ^{1} Crucis and abbreviated Theta^{1} Cru or θ^{1} Cru.
+This system is visible to the naked eye as a point of light with an apparent visual magnitude of 4.30^{m}.
+The distance to this star, as determined using parallax measurements, is around 224 ly.

 The pair orbit each other closely with a period of 24.5 days and an eccentricity of 0.61.
 The primary component is an Am star, which is a chemically peculiar A-type star that shows anomalous variations in absorption lines of certain elements.
 It has a stellar classification of A3(m)A8-A8.
 With a mass 157% times that of the Sun, it radiates 81 times the Sun's luminosity from its outer atmosphere at an effective temperature of 7341 K. Unusually for a fully radiative A-type star, X-ray emissions have been detected, which may instead be coming from the orbiting companion.